Bumblebee School: Learning And Teaching By Example

 When assessing cultural diffusion, the researchers found that the new skill spread rapidly from a single knowledgeable individual to the majority of the colony’s foragers.
 There were actually several “generations” of learners – the longevity of the skill in the population could outlast the lives of informed foragers.
 All in all, the results indicate that bees may not differ from birds, dogs or apes in this respect.
 Just as in birds and mammals, an introduced novel behavior can spread via cultural transmission in social insect groups and, potentially, be retained over long periods.

 This study complements recent work documenting social learning in fruit flies, as it suggests that insects possess the essential cognitive elements for cultural transmission and that they can, similarly to many other animals, gain critical information about their environment by observing others.
-Based on this, it’s important to realise that cultural transmission does not require the high cognitive sophistication specific to humans, nor is it a distinctive feature of ours.
+Based on this, it’s important to realize that cultural transmission does not require the high cognitive sophistication specific to humans, nor is it a distinctive feature of ours.

 The bees’ abilities to learn by observation, and spread and retain the knowledge of a novel foraging skill are undoubtedly impressive.
 The fact that social insects possess traits enabling “culture-like phenomena” highlights their cognitive complexity.
 Animal advocates can use the findings of this study when trying to bridge the gap between people and insects, showcasing their impressive societies, and human-like individual variability and learning mechanisms.